The ultimate giant 4th of July Cookie Cake decorated red, white and blue makes the perfect patriotic 4th of July food to serve all summer long.

 Step-by-Step Directions

-- Then return the cake to the oven to bake for another 15 to 20 minutes or until the edges are crisp and the cookie is golden and cooked through.
+Step 4: Return the cake to the oven to bake for an additional 15 to 20 minutes, or until the edges are crisp and golden, and the cookie is cooked through.

 How to Decorate Cookie Cake